3 Growth and development

 - Assess neurodevelopment in the first 5 years.

 - Explain why the “first 1000 days” are important.

 3-1 What is growth?

 Growth is the increase in body size over a period of time.
 In order to assess growth, some measure of body size has to be accurately measured on two or more occasions.

 Growth is the increase of body size over a period of time.

 Growth is best assessed by determining the child’s:

-- Size compared to other children of the same age
+- Body size compared to that of other children of the same age

 - Growth curve